 Hafnarborg should maintain a dynamic collaboration with artists, museums, and other cultural institutions in Iceland and abroad.

-The exhibition programme in Hafnarborg is diverse and the museum holds 10–12 art exhibitions each year, displaying works significant to Icelandic art history, from treasured artwork by the pioneers of Icelandic art to experimental work by contemporary artists.
-Hafnarborg hosts regular lectures and seminars related to the museum’s exhibitions and the museum strives to open a converstation between visitors, artists and curators, in order to make the museum experience more dynamic and interesting.
-There are also regular workshops and guided tours available for children.
-In addition to Phonemes, a series of concerts focused on contemporary compositions, the museum plays host to a Midday Concert Series with an emphasis on classical music each month.
+The exhibition programme of Hafnarborg is diverse, as the museum presents 8–10 art exhibitions each year, displaying works significant to Icelandic art history, from treasured artwork by the pioneers of Icelandic art to experimental work by contemporary artists.
+Hafnarborg hosts regular lectures and seminars related to the museum’s exhibitions and the museum strives to open a converstation between visitors, artists and curators, in order to give insight into the exhibitions, the collection and the museum’s operation.
+There are also regular workshops and guided tours available for children and families.
+In addition, the museum plays host to various concerts throughout the year, such as the Midday and Afternoon Concert Series in the wintertime, Phonemes in spring and autumn, featuring an ambitious programme of contemporary compositions, as well as the Hafnarborg Songfest in the summer.